-The No-Build Alternative is one of the alternatives evaluated in an EIS.
-CEQ regulations (40 CFR 1502.14) require the consideration of the existing situation without the proposed action.
-It can include other programmed activities already in the STIP or TIP, other nearby projects that have been constructed or approved, or long-term operation and maintenance activities that would occur even if the proposed project is not approved.
+The No-Build Alternative (No action) is one of the alternatives evaluated in an EIS.
+NEPA requires the consideration of the existing situation without the proposed action.
+It includes other programmed activities already in the STIP or TIP, other nearby projects that have been constructed or approved, or long-term operation and maintenance activities that would occur even if the proposed project is not approved.

 The No-Build Alternative is fully assessed in the same manner as a build alternative and is used as a baseline for comparison against the impacts of all other alternatives.
 The No-Build Alternative cannot be removed from analysis because it does not meet the purpose and need.
-The EIS should thoroughly describe the need for the proposed project and what problems or deficiencies it seeks to solve, and discuss a future in which the improvements are not undertaken (including potential impacts that would result from taking no action).
+The EIS should thoroughly describe the need for the proposed project and what problems or deficiencies it seeks to solve and discuss a future in which the improvements are not undertaken (including potential impacts that would result from taking no action).